DeepTravel: An End-to-End Agentic Reinforcement Learning Framework for Autonomous Travel Planning Agents: Appendix

 \subsection{Human Annotation}

-As shown in Table \ref{tab:evaluation_dimensions}, the human annotation process consists of seven dimensions designed to comprehensively assess the quality of AI-powered travel itinerary: \begin{itemize}[leftmargin=0pt] \item \textbf{User Intention Understanding} evaluates the system's ability to correctly parse and interpret user inputs, ensuring all critical travel parameters are accurately captured.
+In this section, we provide detailed description of how the human annotation pipeline works.
+As shown in Table \ref{tab:evaluation_dimensions}, the human annotation process consists of seven dimensions designed to comprehensively assess the quality of AI-powered travel itinerary: \begin{itemize} \item \textbf{User Intention Understanding} evaluates the system's ability to correctly parse and interpret user inputs, ensuring all critical travel parameters are accurately captured.
 This dimension is fundamental as misunderstanding user requirements leads to irrelevant recommendations.

 \item \textbf{Itinerary Completeness} assesses whether the recommendation covers all essential travel components (flights, accommodation, local transportation) and maintains temporal coherence.
 A complete itinerary should provide seamless transitions between different travel segments.